eBilie/ehrQL-usage/README.md

 - What are the most popular ehrQL features?
 - What are the least popular ehrQL features?
 Are any features not used at all?
 - erhQL code can be tested using the assure feature, which repos are using this (and therefore testing their code)?
 - The show() function is new.
-It’s used for debugging, but might not be present in the code committed to GitHub.
+It is used for debugging, but might not be present in the code committed to GitHub.
 Is it used at all?
 - Which deprecated ehrQL features are still in use?